 The Finnish and Swedish maritime authorities have elaborated and issued Finnish-Swedish ice class regulations (or rules, FSICR) since 1971.
 The regulations have also been incorporated into the rules of the classification societies.

 In Finnish law, provisions on ice classes are included in the Act on the Ice Classes of Ships and Icebreaker Assistance (1121/2005).
 The year of build of a ship determines which set of regulations apply to the ship.
-Provisions on the application of the varoius sets of regulations are laid down in the 2010 regulations.
+Provisions on the application of the various sets of regulations are laid down in the 2017 regulations.

 The ice class regulations define the minimum engine output, hull strength, machinery and rudder strength of ships navigating in ice.
-The ice class affects the net tonnage of the ship, which in turn forms the basis for determining the size of the fairway due to be charged.
+The ice class and net tonnage of the ship form the basis for determining the size of the fairway due to be charged.
 When restrictions concerning icebreaker assistance are imposed, it depends on the ice class whether a ship is entitled to assistance or not.